 The goal was to stress-test our own AI-powered Automatic Extraction API against a well-known commercial tool.
-For our product extraction baseline we chose a relatively crude wrapper around extruct, a widely-used open source tool that extracts embedded metadata from HTML markup.
+For our product extraction baseline, we chose a relatively crude wrapper around extruct, a widely-used open-source tool that extracts embedded metadata from HTML markup.
 To give our own Automatic Extraction API a serious workout we pitted it against Diffbot, another commercial offering that already set a high bar for extraction quality.
-By feeding each of these with a carefully curated set of real-world product page URLs, our objective was to find which solution yielded the best quality results in terms of extracting product price, availability and SKU (Stock Keeping Unit) information.
+By feeding each of these with a carefully curated set of real-world product page URLs, our objective was to find which solution yielded the best quality results in terms of extracting product price, availability, and SKU (Stock Keeping Unit) information.

 It’s time to address the elephant in the room.
-To make the experiment as fair as possible we took pains to minimise factors that could undermine the credibility of our test and the results.
+To make the experiment as fair as possible we took pains to minimize factors that could undermine the credibility of our test and the results.

 Rather than cherry-picking web domains to evaluate, we asked two extraction experts outside our data science team to propose an unbiased set of popular consumer product domains.
-Their selections ranged from big marketplaces like Amazon, Ebay and Alibaba to mono-brand sites including Ikea and John Lewis.
+Their selections ranged from big marketplaces like Amazon, eBay, and Alibaba to mono-brand sites including Ikea and John Lewis.
 To make things tougher we threw in some sites from more obscure brands and vendors in a variety of languages.
 From these domains, we selected a broad spectrum of URLs including front page products, more deeply hidden items, discounted and out-of-stock products.

 We also took other precautions, like taking a ‘snapshot’ of our chosen target URLs and feeding them into each extraction engine.
 That way we could be sure that page content hadn’t altered in any way in the short intervals between each test run, and was always the same regardless of the download location.

-Using F1 score as the measure, which combines precision and recall, we found that the product extraction quality of Zyte’s Automatic Extraction is significantly better than Diffbot for price and SKU attributes.
+Using the F1 score as the measure, which combines precision and recall, we found that the product extraction quality of Zyte’s Automatic Extraction is significantly better than Diffbot for price and SKU attributes.
 By the same token, the results for availability were comparable between the two solutions.
 Both Diffbot and Zyte’s Automatic Extraction were far better than the extruct baseline.

-Don’t just take our word for it, we’ve open sourced the whole project to show there was nothing to hide.
-That’s why we’ve released the entire dataset for the experiment, including web archive files, test methodology, screenshots of chosen pages, ground truth annotations, evaluation code and baseline open source extraction code.
+Don’t just take our word for it, we’ve open-sourced the whole project to show there was nothing to hide.
+That’s why we’ve released the entire dataset for the experiment, including web archive files, test methodology, screenshots of chosen pages, ground truth annotations, evaluation code, and baseline open source extraction code.

 We were delighted – and just a bit relieved – to discover that our own Zyte-powered extraction solution won the day against its commercial and open-source rivals.
 Having already conducted a similar experiment with the easier task of article extraction, we were hoping we could get similar results with product extraction... but that didn’t stop a few butterflies on the big day!